 Before you start bike shopping, figure out what type of trails you plan on tackling and how much money you want to spend.
 There are trail bikes that can also be used as a general purpose bike, and then there are all-mountain bikes, which are designed for more technical riding.
 In the all-mountain category, you can choose between hardtail (only the front wheel has suspension), and full-suspension models.

 Hardtails tend to be more affordable and fare better on smooth trails, whereas full-suspension bikes are easier on your joints and allow you to ride faster and with more control on challenging terrain.
-When you’re purchasing a bike, ask an attendant to properly fit you and be sure to pick up a helmet, some gloves and a pair of mountain bike shorts while you’re there.
+If you are going to be riding exclusively on rougher trails, you may even wish to go for a fat tire bike and then pick up some accessories from somewhere like Reight Good Bikes (who you can check out via https://reightgoodbikes.co.uk/product/tyre-liners-fat-tyre-bikes/), to make sure that your tires will be protected when you’re riding on challenging terrains.
+When you’re purchasing a bike, whatever type of bike that may be, ask an attendant to properly fit you and be sure to pick up a helmet, some gloves and a pair of mountain bike shorts while you’re there.

 If you’re looking for a beginner-friendly ride near Portland, head to L.L.
 Stub Stewart State Park, about 34 miles due west of the city, where you’ll find more than 15 miles of mixed shared-use trails that are all open to mountain bikers, plus a few separate mountain bike-specific route options.
 If you’re near Seattle, visit St. Edward State Park in Kirkland to log some solid single-track miles (mixed-use) before moving on to the slightly more technical Big Finn Hill (adjacent to St. Edwards State Park).
 For more trail info, ask your local bike shop, or check out your options on trails.com and singletracks.com.